-1) Press the F1 key to select A and then DC appears on the screen.
+1) Press the A key and then DC appears on the screen.
 The unit on the main reading screen is mA.

-2) Press F3 key to switch to10A measurement, the unit on the main reading screen is A.
+2) Press F2 key to switch to10A measurement, the unit on the main reading screen is A.

 3) Press the F1 key once and AC will display on the bottom of the screen.